alfonsof/terraform-aws-examples/code/14-zero-downtime-deployment-example/README.md

-# Terraform zero downtime deployment example
+# Terraform Zero-Downtime Deployment example

-This folder contains a zero downtime deployment example of a [Terraform](https://www.terraform.io/) installed on your computer file on AWS (Amazon Web Services).
+This folder contains a zero-downtime deployment example of a [Terraform](https://www.terraform.io/) installed on your computer file on AWS (Amazon Web Services).

 It shows how to deploy a new AMI across the cluster when you have made changes to your code.
 In addition, you control the text the User Data script return from its one-liner HTTP server.